Plato’s Five Regimes: Understanding The Classical Forms of Government as Presented By Plato

 NOTE: A figure like Marx will place emphasis on economy when discussing the forms, Aristotle will emphasize how many rule (what a realist), and Plato discusses the forms based on virtue.
 In practice we consider all these “attributes of government“.

-TIP: To spoil the ending, pure governments aren’t very useful.
+TIP: To reaffirm the above, and to spoil the ending, pure governments aren’t very useful.
 The idea is to understand all these types as aspects of government and then to mix them in the right way to form an ideal Republic.